MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 Figure 1: Principle of the resistance measurement for the graphite and flex sensors.
 Extracted from “Pencil Drawn Strain Gauges and Chemiresistors on Paper”, by Cheng-Wei et al.

-# Necessary components and image of the project
+# Necessary components and image of the finished Arduino shield

 To carry out this project, we needed:
   - 1 graphite-based paper sensor